AudioBible/KJV/HELP.md

 # How to help, join the operation, bombs away!

-### 1. Pray, repent, read, hear, watch the videos and go to church!
+### 1. Pray, repent, read, hear, watch the videos, meet new people and share!

     MT 6:9 After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name.